For me, the classic martini cannot be beaten.

 For now, here are several varieties for you to try.
 Have fun!

-This variation was once known as the Kangaroo, before Sir Ian Fleming enshrined it in the martini world.
-In its most simple form it is made exactly the same as a classic martini but with vodka instead of gin.
+This variation is almost exactly the same as a classic martini but it is made with vodka instead of gin.

 The Dirty Martini is made almost the same way as a classic martini, but with the addition of olive brine, usually 2-6 tsps according to taste.